apache/flink/docs/getting-started/walkthroughs/datastream_api.md

 #### Outputting Results

-Sink's connect Flink Jobs to external systems to send events to; such as Apache Kafka, Casandra, and AWS Kinesis.
+Sinks connect Flink Jobs to external systems to send events to; such as Apache Kafka, Casandra, and AWS Kinesis.
 The `AlertSink` logs each alert with log level **INFO**, instead of writing to persistent storage, so you can easily see your results.

 <div class="codetabs" markdown="1">